|Nutritional Guidelines (per serving)|

 When it comes to candy, a chocolate truffle is considered one of the most decadent confections on the planet.
-But dark chocolate truffles aren't the only game in town—you also can make these delectable candies with white chocolate.
-This easy recipe for silky-smooth white chocolate truffles is a great one to have in your culinary repertoire.
+But dark chocolate truffles aren't the only player in the game—you also can make these delectable candies with white chocolate.
+This easy recipe for silky-smooth white chocolate truffles is a great one to have in your culinary repertoire for holidays and parties.

-Truffles are typically made of melted dark chocolate, butter, cream, sugar, and flavorings.
-But here, white chocolate is used and because it has such a neutral flavor, you can add the flavorings and mix-ins of your choice to create an endless variety.
-They can be rolled in confectioners' sugar or cocoa powder, or dipped in dark or white chocolate to be more stable at room temperature.
+Because white chocolate is used and it has such a neutral flavor, you can add different flavorings and mix-ins to create an endless variety.
+They can be rolled in confectioner's sugar or cocoa powder or dipped in dark or white chocolate to be more stable at room temperature.

 Normally, the best chocolate you can find is recommended for candy making, but truffles have a better end result when made with white or dark chocolate chips as opposed to chocolate bars because the stabilizers in the chips help the truffles to set up firmer and hold their shape.

-- If you are using any flavorings or liqueurs, stir them in until well-mixed.
-Place clingwrap over the top of the white chocolate and refrigerate until firm enough to scoop, about 2 hours.
+If you are using any flavorings or liqueurs, stir them in until well-mixed.
+Place plastic wrap over the top of the white chocolate and refrigerate until firm enough to scoop, about 2 hours.

-- Use a teaspoon or a small candy scoop to form small 1-inch balls.
-Dust your hands with confectioners' and roll the truffles between your palms to make them round.
+Use a teaspoon or a small candy scoop to form small 1-inch balls.
+Dust your hands with confectioner's sugar and roll the truffles between your palms to make them round.

-- Place the balls on a waxed-paper-lined (or parchment-paper-lined) baking sheet and refrigerate while you prepare the white candy coating.
+Place the balls on a waxed or parchment paper-lined baking sheet and refrigerate while you prepare the white candy coating.

 White chocolate truffles can be rolled in finely chopped nuts, crushed cookies, finely chopped candies, shredded coconut, finely chopped dried fruit, sprinkles, cocoa powder, confectioners' sugar, or even colored coarse or fine sugar.
 You can also change the color and flavor to fit any occasion.

-- For Christmas, roll the truffle in crushed peppermints to achieve a candy-cane look.
+- For Christmas, roll the truffles in crushed peppermints to achieve a candy-cane look.

-- Use green food coloring and a teaspoon of Irish cream liqueur as the perfect addition to the melted chocolate for St. Patty's Day.
-Then roll them in crushed chocolate-mint cookies.
+- Use green food coloring and a teaspoon of Irish cream liqueur as the perfect addition to the melted chocolate for St. Patrick's Day.
+Then, roll them in crushed chocolate-mint cookies.

 - For a fresh, citrusy flavor add lemon, lime, or orange zest and extract.